Jspascal/laravel-docker-buildimage/README.md

 docker-compose up -d
 ```

-The environment will be available at http://localhost:8080.
+The laravel application will be available at http://localhost:80, through nginx proxy

 ## Configuring the Environment
 The environment can be configured by editing the .env file in the root directory of the repository.
 The following environment variables are available: